watatomo/wttm_qtbot/README.md

 This bot is basically a fork of [QuoteableSatoshi](https://github.com/dergigi/QuotableSatoshi).

-Translations are mainly from the [Ensemble Stars Wiki](https://ensemble-stars.fandom.com/), with edits to be grammatically correct or sound better out of context.
-Some lines are translated by myself.
-Other sources are listed below:
-- Phantom Thieves VS Detectives: [Rina/minashirosoushi](https://minashirosoushi.tumblr.com/tagged/enstars-tl)

-A list of stories that are included in the bot can be found [here](https://gist.github.com/watatomo/7503775b00c3df1a0580e102829e8a3c).
+Translations are mainly from the [Ensemble Stars Wiki](https://ensemble-stars.fandom.com), but not all.
+Some lines are also translated by myself.
+A list of stories (and their sources) that are included in the bot can be found [here](https://gist.github.com/watatomo/7503775b00c3df1a0580e102829e8a3c).

 ---